btarg/requiem-vault/content/Players/Concepts/Mechanics/Ranks and Levels.md

 ## Player Levels

 As the party levels up, you will unlock the ability to Link more [[Stats]].
-Whenever you [[Rest]], you will be able to swap out which Spells are Linked to which Stats.
+Whenever you rest, you will be able to swap out which Spells are Linked to which Stats.

 You are able to Soul Link a number of Stats corresponding to the party's Level.
 (Level 5 party = 5 linkable stats at a time)